 Trout fishing in Yellowstone waters is unexcelled.
 All three drainage basins abound in trout, which often attain large size.
 Yellowstone Lake is the home of large trout, which are freely taken, and the Yellowstone River and its tributaries yield excellent catches to the skillful angler.
 There is good fishing in the other rivers and also in many lesser lakes.
-Park waters are restocked each year.
+The more accessible waters, however, are fished so steadily that the trout in them become educated and wary.
+Back in the depths of the mountain fastnesses are fish that are much less disturbed and therefore can be caught more readily.
+The native fishes of the park represent only a few species which have been supplemented by a number of others planted by the Government in barren waters.
+Park waters now contain some of the best game species.